Losant/eea-examples/esp32/README.md

 Due to the memory requirements of the EEA (~2MB), only ESP32 boards with a PSRAM chip are supported.
 We recommend the [Espressif ESP32 WROVER KIT](https://www.adafruit.com/product/3384).

 By default, this example does not fit in the ESP32's IRAM.
 Please refer to Espressif's documentation on [optimizing IRAM usage](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/performance/ram-usage.html#optimizing-iram-usage).
-The largest impact will be setting the compiler's optimization level to "Optimize for size" (-0s), which can be found in the `menuconfig` settings.
+In most cases, the following `menuconfig` settings are required:

+1. Enable: Compiler options -> Optimization Level -> Optimized for size (-Os)
+1. Enable: Component Config -> FreeRTOS -> Place FreeRTOS functions into Flash
+1. Disable: Component Config -> Wi-Fi -> WiFi IRAM speed optimization
+1. Disable: Component Config -> Wi-Fi -> WiFi RX IRAM  speed optimization

 ## Configuring WiFi